-MLIS 7950 Independent Study in Library and Information Science 3 hours credit Prerequisite or corequisite: MLIS 7000 and consent of the instructor.
-Supervised readings in areas of library and information science not normally available in regular course offerings, with regular conferences between instructor and student.
+MLIS 7950 Independent Study in Library and Information Science 3 hours credit

+Prerequisite or corequisite: MLIS 7000, consent of advisor, and consent of instructor.
+Supervised study in areas of library and information science not normally available in regular course offerings, with regular conferences between instructor and student.
+3 hours credit
-MLIS 7960 Supervised Fieldwork

-Prerequisite: MLIS 7000 and consent of instructor.
+MLIS 7960 Supervised Fieldwork 3 hours credit Prerequisite: MLIS 7000n consent of advisor, and consent of instructor.
 Graded "Satisfactory" or "Unsatisfactory."
 A minimum of 120 hours in an approved library or information center.
 Learning objectives that are specific to the individual student's interests and goals will be identified collaboratively by the student, the on-site supervisor, and the instructor.

-MLIS 7970 Libraries and Literacy in History

-3 credit hours

-Also offered as HIST 7970.
+MLIS 7970 Libraries and Literacy in History 3 credit hours Also offered as HIST 7970.
 An exploration of the development of reading, writing, and information management from the proto-literate stages of the ancient Near East to the present computer age.
 Intellectual foundations of research and librarianship will be emphasized in their historical contexts.

-MLIS 7999 Special Topics in Library and Information Sciences 3 hours credit Prerequisite or corequisite: MLIS 7000.
+MLIS 7999 Special Topics in Library and Information Sciences 3 hours credit

 Advanced study of specific issues in library and information science.
 Course may be repeated under different topics.
+3 hours credit